Digging Through TETRA Technologies, Inc. (TTI) Fundamentals

-On Monday, shares of TETRA Technologies, Inc. (NYSE:TTI) marked $0.55 per share versus a previous $1.01 closing price.
-With having a -45.97% loss, an insight into the fundamental values of TETRA Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TTI showed a fall of -72.16% within its YTD performance, with highs and lows between $0.92 – $2.66 during the period of 52 weeks, compared to the simple moving average of -66.21% in the period of the last 200 days.
+On Friday, shares of TETRA Technologies, Inc. (NYSE:TTI) marked $0.42 per share versus a previous $0.37 closing price.
+With having a 13.51% gain, an insight into the fundamental values of TETRA Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TTI showed a fall of -78.57% within its YTD performance, with highs and lows between $0.36 – $2.66 during the period of 52 weeks, compared to the simple moving average of -73.55% in the period of the last 200 days.

-Evercore ISI equity researchers changed the status of TETRA Technologies, Inc. (NYSE: TTI) shares from “Outperform” to a “Underperform” rating in the report published on March 9th, 2020.
-Other analysts, including Johnson Rice, also published their reports on TTI shares.
-Johnson Rice repeated the rating from the previous report, marking TTI under “Hold” rating, in the report published on February 19th, 2019.
-Additionally, TTI shares got another “Mkt Perform” rating from Raymond James.
-On the other hand, Scotia Howard Weil Downgrade the “Sector Perform” rating for TTI shares, as published in the report on January 12th, 2018.
-Piper Jaffray seems to be going bullish on the price of TTI shares, based on the price prediction for TTI, indicating that the shares will jump from $4.75 to $5.10, giving the shares “Overweight” rating based on their report from December 28th, 2017.
-Another “Neutral” rating came from JP Morgan.
+Wells Fargo equity researchers changed the status of TETRA Technologies, Inc. (NYSE: TTI) shares from “Overweight” to a “Equal Weight” rating in the report published on March 13th, 2020.
+Other analysts, including B. Riley FBR, also published their reports on TTI shares.
+B. Riley FBR repeated the rating from the previous report, marking TTI under “Neutral” rating, in the report published on March 11th, 2020.
+Additionally, TTI shares got another “Hold” rating from Stifel, setting a target price of $1 on the company’s shares, according to the report published in March 10th, 2020.
+On the other hand, Johnson Rice Downgrade the “Hold” rating for TTI shares, as published in the report on February 19th, 2019.
+Raymond James seems to be going bullish on the price of TTI shares, based on the price prediction for TTI.
+Another “Buy” rating came from B. Riley FBR, Inc..

 The present dividend yield for TTI owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording -4.30%, hinting the company’s progress in the upcoming progress.